Vivek-04022001/documentation/docs/deployment/caching/profiles.md

 </record>
 ```

-Default options for the various standard operations are found in the `registry.xml` file that is part of the standard installation profile for this product, in the directory `profiles/default`.
+Default options for the various standard operations are found in the `registry.xml` file that's part of the standard installation profile for this product, in the directory `profiles/default`.

 The custom profile overrides a number of operation settings for specific {doc}`rulesets <rulesets-and-caching-operations>`, as shown below.